By DK on Nov 06, 2009

 - 12 oz packet filo pastry (375g) (see how to make Phyllo dough from scratch here)

 Place all the ingredients under 'filling' in a bowl.

 Combine until blended.
-Meanwhile place all the ingredients for the syrup together in a saucepan and bring it to a bowl, while stirring for the sugar to dissolve.
+Meanwhile place all the ingredients for the syrup together in a saucepan and bring it to a boil, while stirring for the sugar to dissolve.
 Simmer for 10 minutes and leave it to cool.

 Brush a 12X10 in baking dish with butter.
 Brush 10 sheets of filo with melted butter.